ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

 ## Pre-requisites

-This lab is about some Java implementation, if you have no experience in Java you may skip it.
+This lab requires some java experience.
+Be sure to have completed the pre-requisites listed [here](../lab1/index.md)

 * Be sure your IDE, like VScode has java extension.
 For VSCode you can use [Red Hat java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 * maven is used to package and run some test.
 The project has `./mvnw` command that brings maven in the project.